 When it comes to Android browsers with extension support, the Kiwi browser is a popular recommendation across the internet.
-The browser is based on Chromium project, which is also used for Google Chrome and Microsoft Edge.
+The browser is based on Chromium project.
 So, Chrome users will find a somewhat similar user experience and wouldn’t have any problems switching from their favorite browser.

 With Kiwi Browser, you won’t have to worry about annoying ads while browsing, thanks to its powerful Ad and pop-up blocker.
 And if you’ve grown tired of Google forcing you to view AMP web pages despite having a fast internet connection, Kiwi Browser also has an option to disable AMP altogether.

 Since the browser is built on Chromium Canary, you get the latest features first before they’re released for the stable Google Chrome browser.
 The only downside about the Kiwi Browser is that it is exclusive to Android only.
 So, you won’t be able to sync your data across platforms.